MuhammadZain12/Bookly/README.md

 * `user/booking approval` : Admin should be able to approve or decline user or booking.

+* `email` : System will automatically send email to user about his booking, on his provided email-address.

 ### Tools & Technologies ⚒️
 <br>